About ClearviewAI’s mockery of human rights, those fighting it, and the need for EU to intervene

 Clearview AI is in trouble outside of the European Union too

-- United Kingdom UK’s independent regulator for data protection and information rights law, Information Commissioner’s Office (ICO), and OAIC regulates the Australian Privacy Act conducted a joint investigation on Clearview AI from 2020.
+On 27 May 2021, Privacy International (PI) filed complaints against Clearview AI with the UK’s independent regulator for data protection and information rights law and Information Commissioner’s Office (ICO).
+Jointly with OAIC, which regulates the Australian Privacy Act, conducted a joint investigation on Clearview AI from 2020.
 Last year, ICO announced its provisional intent to impose a potential fine of over £17 million based on Clearview’s failure to comply with UK data protection laws.

 War and Clearview AI